NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ## Multi-Threaded Mode

-This mode is similar to the built-in Spark shuffle, but it attempts to use more CPU threads for compute-intensive tasks, such as compression and decompression.
+Mult-threaded mode (default) is similar to the built-in Spark shuffle, but it attempts to use more CPU threads for compute-intensive tasks, such as compression and decompression.

 Minimum configuration: